kl2karpenko/scaleinit-site/README.md

-# Getting Started with Create React SportApp
+# Getting Started with Create React

 This project was bootstrapped with [Create React SportApp](https://github.com/facebook/create-react-app).